Newry, Maine: 1960 KC-97 tanker crash

 At 20:15 on June 27, 1960, a United States Air Force tanker of the 380th Air Refueling Squadron departed Plattsburgh AFB to refuel a Strategic Air Command bomber.
 The Boeing KC-97 Stratofreighter rendezvoused with the B-47 Stratojet bomber at an altitude of 15,500 feet in the Fighting Fox aerial refueling area over Newry.
 As the bomber maneuvered into refueling position, a lubrication failure caused the tanker's outboard port engine supercharger impeller to disintegrate.
 Impeller fragments leaving the engine nacelle caused fuel leakage.
 The bomber observed ignition of the leaking fuel and broke away from formation.
 The tanker entered a gradual left turn, which became a spiraling spin as the fire rapidly caused structural damage to the port wing.
 Seven miles away, three hundred people at a Rumford Point drive-in theater observed the tanker spin down, with burning pieces flying off.
 The fuselage impacted a forested slope of granite boulders and caused a fireball seen fifty miles away in Lewiston.
 The port wing tip was found in Howard Pond, three miles from the crash site.
 There were no survivors from the tanker's five-man crew.
 Wet vegetation limited spread of the fire, but fuel-covered trees were completely consumed and the five-acre hillside wreckage field was discernible for years amid the surrounding forest.

 Newry murders

 The February 23, 2012, episode of Sins and Secrets (season 2, episode 7, "Newry") told the story of a series of murders that happened at a local B&B in 2006.
 The convicted killer, charged in 2006 and now serving four consecutive life sentences, was a citizen of Newry.

 Lithium deposits

 Substantial lithium deposits were discovered in 2018 on the north side of Plumbago Mountain, which straddles Newry and Andover, Maine.
-Restrictions on extraction were being debated in the state legislature as of 2023.
+Based on analyses of this deposit, U.S. Geological Survey estimates that 900 thousand metric tons of lithium are concentrated in Maine and New Hampshire in the Northern Appalachians, enough lithium to supply the batters in 130 million electric vehicles.

+After debate in the legislature, state regulators unanimously approved a change to Maine's mining laws designed to exempt extraction of metallic minerals such as spodumene (which contains lithium) from mining regulations so long as they can prove that nearby land or water won't be polluted.
+As of 2025, no application has been filed, with landowners claiming that uncertainty in the regulatory process made the process difficult to navigate.